-The matters being dealt with in this Report relate only to the Investment Properties (as defined below) and the hospitality-related property owned by the Group, in which the Group has direct control, and asset management activities.
+The matters being dealt with in this Report relate only to the investment properties (as defined below) of the Group and the hospitality-related property owned by the Group, in which the Group has direct control, and asset management activities.
 During the year, the Group's properties comprised: (i) various portions of Regent Centre, which is an industrial property situated in Hong Kong; (ii) approximately 99.95% effective interest in Ryder Court, which is an office and commercial property situated in London (collectively, the "Investment Properties"); and (iii) the Chun Yeung Street Property (as defined below).
-The environmental, social and governance aspects relating to the Group's Investment Properties, hospitality-related property and asset management activities fall within the reporting boundary.
+The environmental, social and governance aspects relating to the Group's investment properties, hospitality-related property and asset management activities fall within the reporting boundary.